 This standard applies to actuaries involved with a wide range of pension assignments, including annual actuarial valuations.
-We believe this includes any actuary responsible for a valuation that was performed using parameter-driven actuarial valuation software, even for a basic pension plan with few or no coding changes from one year to the next.
+The Committee believes this includes any actuary responsible for a valuation that was performed using parameter-driven actuarial valuation software, even for a basic pension plan with few or no coding changes from one year to the next.

 There are several pension-specific ASOPs that apply to actuaries and provide some guidance with respect to models.
-These include but are not limited to ASOP No. 4; ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations; ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for
+These include but are not limited to ASOP No. 4; ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations;

-Measuring Pension Obligations; and ASOP No. 51, Assessment and Disclosure of Risk Associated with Measuring Pension Obligations and Determining Pension Plan Contributions.
+ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations; and ASOP No. 51, Assessment and Disclosure of Risk Associated with Measuring Pension Obligations and Determining Pension Plan Contributions.
 If guidance from any ASOPs conflicts with the guidance in ASOP No. 56, the guidance of the other ASOP will govern.
+Note that this practice note does not reflect any changes that are currently being contemplated to ASOP No. 41.
+In addition, there are several general ASOPs that apply to all practice areas and may provide useful guidance with respect to models.1 In particular, ASOP No. 1, Introductory Actuarial Standard of Practice, provides useful guidance as to the general meaning of common terms used in ASOPs.2